 The Administrative and Student Manual will be reviewed yearly and published on the AFN website.
-A clinical handbook will be distributed to students just prior to the clinical phase of the program and is maintained on the Moodle site for each class.
+A clinical handbook will be distributed to students just prior to the clinical phase of the program and is maintained on the Learning Management System for each class.
 The clinical handbook is also distributed to clinical coordinators on a yearly basis.